Skip to main content

 Prevention Tips

-- Be Specific: WWE’s inbox is drowning in vague emails.
-Spell out exactly what happened and what you’d like them to do about it.
+• Get Specific: WWE’s inbox overflows with vague emails.
+Spell out the problem, toss in exact dates, and say exactly what you want them to do about it.